 Kubernetes has become essential for companies making the transition to containers and cloud native development.
 Adding Kubernetes to your infrastructure doesn’t have to add complexity.
 Building and deploying modern containerized applications is easy with VMware Tanzu.
 With VMware Tanzu, you can prepare your infrastructure for modern apps with consistent, conformant Kubernetes everywhere, and centralize lifecycle and policy management for all of your Kubernetes clusters, regardless of where they reside.

-VMware Tanzu Advanced simplifies and secures the container lifecycle to speed the delivery of modern apps at scale.
+VMware Tanzu Application Platform simplifies and secures the container lifecycle to speed the delivery of modern apps at scale.
 With its modular, full-stack capabilities, you can embrace DevSecOps and stand up a platform for modern apps that ensures security throughout the container lifecycle.
 Automatically build a stream of compliant containers.
 Secure your software supply chain end to end.
-And operationalize containers and clusters across clouds.

 VMware Tanzu Labs can help you to transform your teams and your applications, while streamlining operations across multi-cloud infrastructure.
 Tanzu Labs works with your teams to build apps, modernize apps, and develop platforms while empowering them to learn about Kubernetes and related technologies.